Table of Contents |

 When presenting others’ ideas in the context of your writing, there are a few key ways to appropriately indicate where the ideas came from:

-Summarizing, paraphrasing, and quoting are three different ways to incorporate evidence from other sources into an essay or presentation.
+Summarizing, paraphrasing, and quoting are three ways to incorporate evidence from other sources into an essay or presentation.

 Summarizing means giving a brief overview of the main points or ideas of a piece of writing without relying on specific details or language.
 This would involve writing something very general about a whole piece of text; by summarizing, you’re giving an overview of the whole piece without using any details or specifics.